Nevada Policy’s Opinions on 2023 Bills

 Why We Oppose It: Nevada Policy recommends an amendment that strikes the preference for minimizing greenhouse gases.
 At all times the state should be seeking ways to act as a good steward of tax money by minimizing long-term costs to taxpayers and at times that might mean an electric vehicle.
 However, there are times when the two objectives (minimizing long-term costs and reducing greenhouse gases) are mutually exclusive.
 When this occurs, fiscal responsibility should be granted preference.

-Why We Oppose It: Although Nevada Department of Education has improved the bill with their amendment, Nevada Policy must still remain in opposition due to 2 reasons: (1) the burdening of charter schools and university schools with unfunded mandates and regulations; and (2) the entire concept of classroom-size mandates, which a growing body of research on the national level is showing as among the least cost-effective means for improving student performance, with any gains being very small.
+Why We Oppose It: Although Nevada Department of Education has improved the bill with their amendment, Nevada Policy must still remain in opposition due to two reasons: (1) the burdening of charter schools and university schools with unfunded mandates and regulations; and (2) the entire concept of classroom-size mandates, which a growing body of research on the national level is showing as among the least cost-effective means for improving student performance, with any gains being very small.

 The left-leaning Center for American Progress has noted this as well, previously pointing out that teacher quality is the “most important in-school determinant” and “investing less in classroom reduction would free up resources that could be used to recruit and retain highly effective teachers.”